 I was actually going to bring this up at the end of part 1, but it will go just as well here.
 A myth/rumor/conspiracy exists concerning mefloquine and the CIA’s attempt at creating a line of super-soldier using mind control.
-Let me address is this right now.
+Let me address this right now.

 However (and a big however at that) there is more that you need to consider.
-For instance, mefloquine was one of thousands of drugs tested in that program, and there was a good reason for it to be tested.
+For instance, mefloquine was one of the thousands of drugs tested in that program, and there was a good reason for it to be tested.
 Like other malaria drugs, mefloquine is in a family of drugs known as quinolines.
-Another anti-malarial, chloroquine, is a quinilone as well, and the are all derivatives of quinine, the toxic extract first known for its anti-malarial properties.
+Another anti-malarial, chloroquine, is a quinilone as well, and they are all derivatives of quinine, the toxic extract first known for its anti-malarial properties.

 These are not to be confused with quinolones.
-In this family of drugs are antibiotics, most notably fluoroquinolones like ciprofloxacin.
+In this family of drugs are antibiotics, most notable fluoroquinolones like ciprofloxacin.
 These drugs are also known for their potential side effects, and care must be used when taking them.
 Although not known to cause serious psychiatric issues, fluoroquinolones can cause Central Nervous System reactions such as headache, dizziness, or insomnia.

 The Business and Politics of Pharmaceuticals

-Naturally the pharmaceutical industry had a vested interest in this.
+Naturally, the pharmaceutical industry had a vested interest in this.
 With billions of dollars at stake, the sooner a company can bring a new drug to market, the sooner it can begin to recoup the development costs for that drug, and hopefully make a profit before the patent on the drug expires.
 Pharmaceutical companies spend billions of dollars every year on the research and development of new therapies, so being able to recoup these costs helps to ensure that this research can continue into the future.

-Within the medical community, there is a desire to eliminate the bureaucratic processes that are delaying the availability of potentially life saving drugs.
+Within the medical community, there is a desire to eliminate the bureaucratic processes that are delaying the availability of potentially life-saving drugs.
 Many doctors have had patients who would benefit from a new therapy that is awaiting regulatory approval.
-It can often be a long and drawn out process, and patients can die waiting for a new drug to transit its way through the bureaucracy.
+It can often be a long and drawn-out process, and patients can die waiting for a new drug to transit its way through the bureaucracy.

 Any doctor will probably tell you that they have faced a conundrum or two in their career, and many of their patients face the same conundrums.
 One of the biggest relates to medication.
 There is no such thing as a “perfect medicine”, every drug has side effects.
-The problem emerges when the side effects of the medication end being worse than the disease it is meant to treat.
-Cancer patients on chemotherapy can attest to this first hand.
+The problem emerges when the side effects of the medication end up being worse than the disease it is meant to treat.
+Cancer patients on chemotherapy can attest to this firsthand.

 It is something that I am also all too aware of, my mother having been diagnosed with Rheumatoid Arthritis in the past year.
 It was recommended she take methotrexate, a drug also commonly used in the chemotherapy regimens of people battling various forms of cancer.
 Given the trade-off, we are looking into other alternatives, which is what many people would do.